devzendo/digimorse/README.md

   key or paddle.
 Macros will come later perhaps.
 * Quantized.
 If you have a unique rhythm to your keying, digimorse won't correct it.
 The timing of your keying goes out verbatim.
-You can use our keyer with a paddle which will give good timing.
+You can use our keyer with a paddle which will give good timing (later).

 What you'll find different to usual CW:
 * No noise!
 QRN, QRM, QSB, gone!